UnionPay

 UnionPay (银联 (Yínlián)), also known as China UnionPay (中国银联 (Zhōngguó Yínlián)) or by its abbreviation, CUP or UPI internationally, is a Chinese state-owned financial services corporation headquartered in Shanghai, China.
 It provides bank card services and a major card scheme in mainland China.
 Founded on 26 March 2002, China UnionPay is an association for China's banking card industry, operating under the approval of the People's Bank of China (PBOC, central bank of China).
 It is also an electronic funds transfer at point of sale (EFTPOS) network, and the only interbank network in China that links all the automatic teller machine (ATMs) of all banks throughout the country.
-UnionPay cards can be used in 180 countries and regions around the world.
+UnionPay claims that their cards can be used in "183 countries and regions around the world".

-In 2015 the UnionPay overtook Visa and Mastercard in total value of payments made by customers and became the largest card payment processing organization (debit and credit cards combined) in the world surpassing the two.
-However, only 0.5% of this payment volume was outside of China.
+In 2015, the UnionPay overtook Visa and Mastercard in total value of payments made by customers and became the largest card payment processing organization (debit and credit cards combined) in the world surpassing the two.
+In 2025, around 43% of UnionPay transactions occurred outside China comparing to only 0.5% in 2015.

 UnionPay offers mobile and online payments services.

 History

 With the approval of the People's Bank of China (PBOC), China UnionPay was launched on 26 March 2002, in Shanghai by PBOC governor Dai Xianglong, The Industrial and Commercial Bank of China, the Agricultural Bank of China, the Bank of China and the China Construction Bank served as its first members.
 However, the concept of a unified Chinese bank card network dates back to 1993, with the formation of the "Golden Card Project" advocated by then-Chinese leader Jiang Zemin.
 UnionPay is considered its descendant, although attempts at unifying China's various credit card and interbank networks have been in place since the 1990s.

 In 2014, UnionPay was reported to have been contributing to capital flight from China through poorly regulated store front operations in Macau.
 The same year, the total amount of cross-bank transactions of CUP card exceeded 41.1 trillion yuan.
+As part of Xi Jinping's anti-corruption campaign, central government officials met with local officials in Macau and reached an agreement in December 2014 that allows the central economic crimes bureau to have real-time access to all transactions in Macau involving UnionPay cards.